HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-expanding-blockchain-with-sidechains.md

 ![Recursive State Transitions](/assets/post_files/technology/expert/4.2-cross-chain-transactions/recursive-state.jpg)

 The function `update` calls itself subsequently and opens new instances of the same function until the base case is reached.
 The base case here is the first state transition resulting in state \\(s_2\\).
 Once this base case is reached, the different instances of the `update` function are returning their result to the next highest instance of the same function until finally, the current state is returned and all instances of the function are closed.

-The general mathematical expression for this principle is
+A general mathematical expression for this is

 $$
 s_{n+1} = update(t_{n}, s_{n}) = update(t_{n}, update (t_{n-1}, s_{n-1})
 $$

 This construction is of great value for verifiable sidechains.
 Not only can states be computed recursively, but so can proofs for each state and in turn each state transition.
 What is needed for the Zendoo protocol is a proof of the statement:

 <center>

-"There was a series of state transitions \\((t_1, ..., t_n\\))
+"There was a series of state transitions \\((t_1, ..., t_n\\)) and by applying these state transitions to the initial state \\(s_1\\) one after another the state \\(s_{n+1})\\ is reached.

 </center>

-we would like to have a succinct proof of the following statement: “there exist such (t1, ..., tn) so that update(tn, update(tn−1, update(..., update(t1, s1)))) = sn+1”.

-- Setup: proofing and verifying key are created
-- Prove: proof *pi* is constructed based on the input si, si+1 and ti
-- Verify: based on vk_Base,(si,si+1),π Base it is evaluated if the proof is true or false

-Base is a SNARK for a single transition that proves the existence of such t so that si+1 = update(t, si ).
-It is defined by a triplet (Setup, Prove, Verify)

-#### Snarks

-When we use snarks, we don't need to care about states and transitions.

-Mainchain doesn't need to know about transactions and the resulting blocks.
-All it cares about is that the sidechain was working as intended and all blocks are valid according to the specific sidechain implementation.

-### Sidechain Deployment

-A new sidechain in Zendoo needs to registered with the mainchain in a special type of transaction that any user can submit.
-This transaction defines a unique identifier for the sidechain and a number of other parameters.
+We now understand how states can be computed recursively.
+But why do we want to compute a proof for each of those transitions?
+Remember that the mainchain cannot monitor all the different sidechains and verify the individual state transitions on each chain.
+What it can do though, is verify a proof submitted with each incoming Withdrawal Certificate.
+When validated, this proof will return `true` if the sidechain was operated as intended and `false` in case it didn't.
+Backward transfers included in a withdraw certificate are accepted by the mainchain, if and only if the attached proof evaluates to `true`.

+#### Using SNARKS - Succinct Non-Interactive Arguments of Knowledge

+So how does generating a proof work exactly for a given sidechain?

+First, there are a wide range of proof systems in existence.
+The proof system used for the Zendoo sidechain construction is a SNARK proof system.
+When we talk about a specific SNARK proof system we often times refer to it as a *SNARK circuit*.
+When such a circuit is setup, first a proofing key \\(pk\\) and a verification key \\(vk\\) are generated.
+To prove a statement a proof \\(\pi\\) is computed.
+Generating a proof for the state transition (\\t_1\\) from state (\\s_1\\) to the second state (\\s_2\\) happens based on four inputs:

+* the proving key \\(pk\\)
+* the initial state (\\s_1\\)
+* the transition (\\t_1\\)
+* and the resulting state (\\s_2\\).

+$$
+\pi \leftarrow Prove(pk, (s_1, s_2), (t_1)
+$$

+Just like we computed states recursively, we can compute proofs recursively.
+The logic is exactly the same: starting from a base case (the first state transition) proofs are sequentially merged until a single proof for the state in question remains.
+This proof can now be broadcast to the mainchain to be verified.

+Verifying a proof meant to prove a state n (\\s_n\\) was computed correctly happens based on four inputs:

+* the verification key \\(vk\\)
+* the initial state (\\s_1\\)
+* the final state (\\s_n\\)
+* and the proof \\(\pi\\)

+Proofs for the correct execution of the sidechain logic will be generated periodically, one for every withdrawal epoch.

+Now that there is a basic understanding of what proof systems are, how recursion works, and how it is applied to generate proofs for any state (block) of the sidechain, we continue by looking at the remaining modifications to the mainchain which are needed to enable sidechains.

 ### Sidechains Transactions Commitment

-Addition: Merkle tree of sidechain related transactions.
-Sidechain Transactions Commitment (SCTxsCommitment).
-All TXs or outputs sidechain related. include BTR, WCert and FTs.
-One tree for all SCs. branches sorted by sidechains
+The structure of the mainchain block headers was upgraded to enable sidechains.
+A new data field, the Sidechain Transactions Commitment (SCTxsCommitment) was introduced.
+The SCTxsCommitment is basically a Merkle root of an additional Merkle tree.
+Besides the regular Merkle Root included in a block header serving as a summary of all transactions contained in a block this second Merkle tree comprises all sidechain-related transactions, namely:

+- **Forwart Transfers** (FTs)sending assets from main- to sidechain
+- **Withdrawal Certificates** (WCerts) communicating Backward Transfers to the mainchain
+- **Backward Transfer Requests** (BTRs) initiating backward transfers from within the mainchain
+- **Ceased Sidechain Withdrawals** (CSW) allowing a user to withdraw assets from a sidechain which has become inactive

-Having SCTxsCommitment in the MC block header allows SC nodes to synchronize and verify SC-related transactions without the need to transmit the entire MC block.
-Also, it allows the construction of a SNARK proving that all SC-related transactions of the specific MC block have been processed correctly.
+All these sidechain-related transactions are placed into a merkle tree, grouped by sidechain identifiers in different branches, and the resulting Merkle tree root is placed in the mainchain block header as the Sidechain Transactions Commitment.
+Including this data in the block headers allows sidechain nodes to easily synchronize and verify sidechain related transactions (sidechain DO monitor the mainchain) without the need to transmit the entire mainchain block.
+Furthermore, it allows the construction of a SNARK proving that all sidechain-related transactions of a given mainchain block have been processed correctly.

 ### Withdrawal Safeguard

-protection against bug in sidechain

-no inflation of total supply
+One of the most devastating bugs a blockchain can suffer from is a bug that allows an uncontrolled inflation of the monetary supply.
+One has to consider an event where a malfunctioning sidechain is trying to transfer more assets to the mainchain than it initially received.
+This could be out of malicious intent, or simply an honest mistake.

+**continue**

 no more backward transfers than forward transfers

+### Sidechain Deployment

+A new sidechain in Zendoo needs to registered with the mainchain in a special type of transaction.
+Any user can build a new sidechain and submit this bootstrapping transaction where several important parameters of the sidechain are defined.

+First, a unique identifier, the `ledgerId` for the sidechain is defined in the bootstrapping transaction.
+Next, it is defined from which mainchain block onward the sidechain will become active.
+The length of a withdrawal epoch, defined over a number of mainchain blocks, is also defined in this first transaction.
+One withdraw certificate is submitted per withdraw epoch to the mainchain, acompanied by the proof that all state transitions were valid.

+The choice of the withdrawal epochs length depends on parameters such as the block time of a sidechain.
+If blocks are produced at a high frequency, maybe because the sidechain is build for near-instant in-game payments, the withdrawal epoch in terms of mainchain blocks might be short, so that each withdrawal certificate doesn't become too large in size due to the number of included backward transfers.

+Next, a number of cryptographic keys are proclaimed for each sidechain.
+Namely, the verification keys needed to verify proofs generated on the sidechain.
+There is a verification key \\(vk_{WCert}\\) for withdraw certificate proofs, a verification key \\(vk_{BTR}\\) for [Backward Transfer Request](https://academy.horizen.global/technology/expert/cross-chain-transactions/#backward-transfer-requests) proofs and a verification key \\(vk_{CSW}\\) for [Ceased Sidechain Withdrawal](https://academy.horizen.global/technology/expert/cross-chain-transactions/#ceased-sidechain-withdrawals) proofs.
+Lastly, it is defined how the proof data will be provided (number and types of included data elements) from the sidechain to the mainchain.

 # Summary